No dog owner wants their dog to get fleas … but if it happens what’s better: chemical or natural flea control? Obviously, this is a no brainer …

 Finally, remember that healthy dogs aren’t good hosts for parasites like fleas.

-Feeding a raw diet full of whole foods, staying away from vaccinations, and avoiding drugs as well as chemicals in your dog’s environment can help make your dog unattractive to fleas.
+Feeding a raw diet full of whole foods, avoiding unnecessary vaccinations, avoiding drugs and chemicals in your dog’s environment can help make your dog much less attractive to fleas.

 Getting rid of adult fleas as well as their eggs, larvae and pupae, means spending weeks bathing and combing your dog, vacuuming every inch of your home, steam cleaning your rugs and carpets, washing your dog’s bedding (and yours if he sleeps with you!) and even spraying your yard.